mqless/mqless.github.io/_docs/tutorial.md

 ## The Device

 We are ready to write our device, our device should read and record the temperature.
-We will save the temperature in the actor state:
+We will save the temperature in the actor state.
+Create `device.js` under `src` directory.

 ```javascript
 const {getState, putState} = require('./state')